AzureAD/microsoft-authentication-library-for-dotnet/src/Microsoft.Identity.Client/Cache/cache.readme.md

 If the accountId is not null (note that the account id comes from ClientInfo), then delete everything with the same clientInfo and env.
-Otherwise, delete everything with the same diplayable id (aka preffered username) and env.
+Otherwise, delete everything with the same diplayable id (aka preferred username) and env.

 Note:
 - RemoveAdalUser is not scoped on ClientId, i.e. it will delete accoutns from different ClientIDs that match the criteria above